ropensci/roweb3/content/blog/2025-09-23-gentle-openscience/index.en.md

 Sci Data 9, 60 (2022).
 <https://doi.org/10.1038/s41597-022-01143-6>

-{{< figure src = "alot.png" width = "400" alt = "A slide with a surpised looking grey-crowned crane with a large crown of feathers around it's head.
+{{< figure src = "alot.png" width = "400" alt = "A slide with a surprised looking grey-crowned crane with a large crown of feathers around it's head.
 The text reads 'Whoa!
 That's a lot!
 Why do Open Science?'" class = "pull-right" caption = "Slide acknowledging that open science can be challenging<br>([Grey-crowned crane](https://upload.wikimedia.org/wikipedia/commons/1/1c/Grey_Crowned_Crane_2.jpg) - Kuribo, CC BY-SA 2.0)">}}

 But I think we sometimes forget that in addition to time, skills, and sometimes funding, **to practice open science takes a great deal of courage**[^2].